sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 Lastly, explicitly passing the value inside the `map()` callback function makes the code slightly more readable.

-T> The Unicorn ESLint plugin has a rule to prevent passing the callback function directly to array methods: [no-array-callback-reference](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/no-array-callback-reference.md).
+T> The [unicorn/no-array-callback-reference](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/no-array-callback-reference.md) linter rule prevents passing the callback function directly to array methods.

 Let’s look at another example: finding an element in an array.
 First, using a `for` loop: